briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 real estate located in the Municipality to the commissions received from the sale, purchase, or lease of real estate everywhere in the taxable year.

-6. _(F)_ If, in computing a taxpayer’s adjusted federal taxable income, the taxpayer deducted any amount with respect to a stock option granted to an employee, and if the employee is not required to include in the employee’s income any such amount or a portion thereof because it is exempted from taxation under divisions (C)(12) and (R)(1)(d) of section 124.02 of the Codified Ordinances by the Municipality or substantially similar provision of the codified ordinances of another municipal corporation, the taxpayer shall add the amount that is exempt from taxation to the taxpayer’s net profit that was apportioned to the Municipality.
+6. _(F)_ If, in computing a taxpayer's adjusted federal taxable income, the taxpayer deducted any amount with respect to a stock option granted to an employee, and if the employee is not required to include in the employee's income any such amount or a portion thereof because it is exempted from taxation under divisions (C)(12) and (R)(1)(d) of section 124.02 of the Codified Ordinances by the Municipality or substantially similar provision of the codified ordinances of another municipal corporation, the taxpayer shall add the amount that is exempt from taxation to the taxpayer's net profit that was apportioned to the Municipality.
 In no case shall a taxpayer be required to add to its net profit that was apportioned to the Municipality any amount other than the amount upon which the employee would be required to pay tax were the amount related to the stock option not exempted from taxation.

-    This division applies solely for the purpose of making an adjustment to the amount of a taxpayer’s net profit that was apportioned to the Municipality under this section.
+    This division applies solely for the purpose of making an adjustment to the amount of a taxpayer's net profit that was apportioned to the Municipality under this section.

-7. _(G)_ When calculating the ratios described in division (A) of this section for the purposes of that division or division (B) of this section, the owner of a disregarded entity shall include in the owner’s ratios the property, payroll, and gross receipts of such disregarded entity.
+7. _(G)_ When calculating the ratios described in division (A) of this section for the purposes of that division or division (B) of this section, the owner of a disregarded entity shall include in the owner's ratios the property, payroll, and gross receipts of such disregarded entity.
 (Ord.
 2018-22.
 Passed 3-26-18.)